 Managing a 3D printer setup is challenging as well because you need dedicated and significant space.

-And, along with printer, you require a different place to store lots of filaments.
+And, along with the printer, you require a different place to store lots of filaments.

 Sometimes the smell of printing will mess up the room.
-A small but annoying noise is also there.
+Small but annoying noise is also there.

 What Mistakes Do People Make While Buying A 3D Printer?

 1. Not Being a Maker

 Maker is a creator and designer of his things.